Pharmacy Courses (College of Pharmacy) (PHAR)

 Pharmacotherapy for common but varied inpatient medicine topics; review of disorder, therapeutic goals, treatment plans, patient education, monitoring; lecture or case-based classes; anticoagulation, hemostasis, diabetic ketoacidosis, ICU overview, hepatic failure, renal replacement therapies, ACLS, antimicrobial and antifungal selection, septic shock, cardiogenic shock, neurogenic shock and neuro/neurosurgical emergencies, burns, sedation.

-Contemporary issues in pharmacy; role of leadership and advocacy in shaping profession; becoming effective advocates within political and policy making process; development of advocacy and leadership skills essential to improve self, profession, and community.
-Requirements: P1 or P2 standing.
+Role of leadership and advocacy in shaping profession; promotes the development of advocacy and leadership skills essential to improve self, profession, and community.
+Requirements: P1, P2, or P3 standing.

 PHAR:8724 Health System Pharmacy Practice Management 2 s.h.